omegaretro/IST/README.md

 * RQ4: How fast is the crowd covering variability implementation mechanism?
 * RQ5: Can we rely on the StOv crowd?

-In the [file](wlist123.txt) there is a list of the 123 initial words of the study.
+In the file [wlist123](wlist123.txt) there is a list of the 123 initial words of the study.

 | List of 52 initial Words |
 :------------: |